EE (telecommunications): Smart number technology

+In December 2024, EE switched off Smart Number for its users, stating that iCloud calling and watch functionality wouldn’t be affected by this change.

 Virtual network agreements

-Virgin Mobile UK, The Co-operative Mobile operate on the EE network under a MVNO agreement, which was most recently renegotiated in December 2010 for Virgin, and November 2013 for Asda (which had previously operated on the Vodafone network, however the agreement ended in March 2021 where ASDA Mobile returned to using the Vodafone network).
+The Co-operative Mobile operate on the EE network under a MVNO agreement, which was most recently renegotiated in December 2010 for Virgin, and November 2013 for Asda (which had previously operated on the Vodafone network, however the agreement ended in March 2021 where ASDA Mobile returned to using the Vodafone network).

 BT Mobile and EE also have an MVNO agreement, which has allowed BT Mobile to offer packages since March 2014.

 EE purchased LIFE Mobile in October 2014, a MVNO set up by Phones 4u in 2013 from PWC.

-Joint venture with Hutchison 3G UK
+Mobile Broadband Network Limited

 On 3 September 2010, Everything Everywhere announced that Orange would join Mobile Broadband Network Limited (MBNL), the 3G network sharing joint venture formed in December 2007 between T-Mobile UK and Hutchison 3G UK (H3G UK).
-MBNL would become a 50/50 joint venture between Three UK and Everything Everywhere, with Orange contributing several thousand of its base stations for network sharing purposes.
-MBNL was created after T-Mobile and Three UK agreed to pool their respective 3G infrastructures in a 50/50 joint venture.
+MBNL would become a 50:50 joint venture between Everything Everywhere and Three UK, with Orange contributing several thousand of its base stations for network sharing purposes.
+MBNL was created after T-Mobile and Three UK agreed to pool their respective 3G infrastructures in a 50:50 joint venture.
 By September 2010 MBNL's HSPA-based infrastructure covered more than 90% of the British population, and was expected to rise to more than 98% by the end of 2010.

 Radio frequency summary

-EE's mobile network code is 234 30, which is technically EE T-Mobile as it was inherited by EE after the merger of T-Mobile and Orange.

-T-Mobile was decided to be retained in the network PLMN name as T-Mobile retain 12.1% of shares in BT Group.